Continued Pain and Symptoms Post-Excision

 - they believe it’s too “risky” to remove

-- they believe the endo they left is inconsequential (“inactive” they might say – although there is no way to know which lesions are causing a person pain and symptoms and which aren’t.
-All lesions should be removed.)
+- they believe the endometriosis they left is inconsequential (“inactive” they might say – although there is no way to know which lesions are causing a person pain and symptoms and which aren’t.
+All lesions should be removed)

 Excision surgery is highly operator dependent.
-Unfortunately, there are only a few hundred excision surgeons worldwide, and their skills vary, their experience varies, the number of surgeries they do a year varies, and so excision is not the same among all of us.
+Surgeon’s skills vary, their experience varies, the number of surgeries they do a year varies, and so excision is not the same among all of us.
 If you haven’t already, it’s never too late to ask your surgeon questions to judge their skill level and experience with recognizing and excising endometriosis.
 You can also ask for your surgery pictures – or video if they have it – and get a second opinion with another excision surgeon.

-- post-surgical pain.
-If you just had extensive excision, it can take the body months to recover.
+If you just had extensive excision, you could be dealing with post surgical pain, as it can take the body months to recover.
 While many surgeons tell their patients “you’ll be back to work in 2 weeks”, this is far from reality for most.
-I had a lot of post surgical pain for 4 months post excision, and weird pains here and there for several months after that.
-Not to mention fatigue for months while I healed.
+I had post surgical pain for 4 months post excision, not to mention fatigue for months while I healed.
 Give yourself time to recover, but of course, definitely bring up anything alarming with your doctor.

 Be gentle with yourself

-If you are still having pain and symptoms post-excision, I’m so sorry to hear that and I see you.
-Please don’t judge yourself if you didn’t have the outcome you were hoping for, because it’s not your fault.
-Being a full body disease and having a full body impact makes it so complex to treat.
 Deciphering your personal puzzles to your symptoms can seem like an endless journey that can be very intimating, frustrating, and overwhelming.
-However, with time, many people do figure out some of their main puzzle pieces, and I hope you will be able too as well.
+However, with time, many people do figure out some of their main puzzle pieces, and I hope you will be able to as well to find more relief.
+You deserve it.

 For more information